AljoschaMeyer/pavo-bootstrap/reference.md

 Returns a string `s` such that `(read s)` equals the value `v`.
 The precise definition is given at the end of this document.

 Throws `{ :tag :err-not-writable }` if no such string exists.
 This is the case if `v` is or contains a function or a symbol.
+Throws `{ :tag :err-collection-full }` if the resulting string would contain 2^63 or more elements.

 Time: Linear in the length of the returned string.
 Yeah, that's not a proper definition...